 I didn’t think we would like Guangzhou, but I was hopeful that I would be wrong.
 I wasn’t.
-We cancelled the rest of our reservations there, caught a high-speed train, and hoped our next adventure at Wada Hostel in Guilin would be a better fit.
+We cancelled the rest of our reservation, got some train tickets, and caught a high-speed train ticket to Guilin.

-For $8, we got two bunk beds in a four person room at Wada Hostel.
-The room is quite clean by Chinese standards and the amenities are good.
+For $8, we got two bunk beds in a four person room.
+The room is quite clean for Chinese standards and the amenities are great.
 Each bed comes with a locker and lock, another locker with a charging station inside of it, a privacy curtain, lamp, and a heater blanket!
-The room also has an attached bathroom to share among the four bunks.
+The room also has a private bathroom.

 So far we only have one roommate.
-Yu is a gentleman from Korea who is half-way through his 10 day trip around China.
-He is whirling through the sights while studying Chinese.
+Yu is a gentleman from Korea who is half-way through his 10 day trip around China to see some sights and practice his Chinese.
 His English is quite good and he has been a friendly and polite roommate so far.
 The desk girl told me they were expecting quite a few more guests this evening though, so maybe we will get another mate.

 So this is our home for the next few days.
 I think it is likely we will stay in Guilin for the rest of the month, but I don’t know for sure.
 Everything will depend on what we find for apartments this weekend.
 Until then, here is my work space: